johnobriendev/discShop/README.md

 /discs/
 : Detailed view of a specific disc
 /cart: Shopping cart page
-/user/login: Login page
-/user/signup: Signup page

 ### Components
-Header: Displays the navigation menu
+Navbar: Displays the navigation menu
-Footer: Displays the footer information
-DiscList: Displays a list of all discs
+Discs: Displays a list of all discs
 DiscDetail: Displays detailed information about a specific disc
 Cart: Displays the contents of the shopping cart
-Login: Handles user login
-Signup: Handles user signup
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.